guayana-backend-nodejs/mysql-wordpress-dump/README.md

 ## Do I have to restart cron after changing the crontable file?

 No. Cron will examine the modification time on all crontabs and reload those which have changed.
-Thus cron need not be restarted whenever a crontab file is modified.
+Cron does not need to be restarted whenever a crontab file is modified.

 ## Syntax of crontab (field description)